naresy/Fetchin-Data-Using-Retrofit-from-Api/README.md

 </code></pre>

 <h2 id="contributing">Contributing</h2>
-<p>Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.</p>
+<p>Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+I would greatly appreciate any contributions you make.</p>
 <ol>
     <li>Fork the Project</li>
     <li>Create your Feature Branch (<code>git checkout -b feature/AmazingFeature</code>)</li>